Alessandro Sani

-Alessandro Sani (1856-1927) was an Italian painter, mainly of genre subjects.
+Alessandro Sani (1856–1927) was an Italian painter, mainly of genre subjects.

+Biography

 He was born and resident in Florence.
 Considered one of the last great Italian painters, Alessandro was one of few artists who remained in Italy during the mass immigration to the US in the late 1800s and early 1900s, making his works some of the only Italian artwork produced during that period.